 PCI-DSS is undeniably complex, and is ever changing—especially with the release of v4.0—and I have the utmost respect for organizations working to ensure their customers and their data are protected.
 While I am certain there are myriad misconceptions not mentioned here, these are a few of the myths most commonly encountered by myself and my colleagues.
 The good news is, even though it would be impossible to address every misbelief about PCI in a single article, odds are they will be easily answered by an overall information security program that is at a healthy maturity level.
 One of the best ways to ascertain where your security program lies on the InfoSec spectrum is to compare it against a standard framework such as NIST, ISO27002, or other equivalent.

-In part, this is the advantage I touched on earlier.
-Since you might find yourself needing to pursue PCI-DSS certification, take this opportunity to not only look at how to meet the minimum requirements of certification, but also to do an overall evaluation of your information security program.
-If conducting such an assessment is beyond your in-house expertise, that is where your humble author would suggest contacting Parameter Security to assist you in assessing and architecting your program.
-You can find us at https://www.parametersecurity.com/, and we look forward to speaking with you.
+In part, this is the opportunity I touched on earlier: Since you might find yourself needing to pursue PCI-DSS certification, look beyond the minimum requirements of certification, and conduct an overall evaluation of your information security program.
+If conducting such an assessment is beyond your in-house expertise, let's talk about how Parameter Security can assist you in assessing and architecting your program.

 The most fulfilling part of my role at Parameter is connecting with clients, assisting them in digging into their current security program, and subsequently developing and executing a plan to get them to where they want to be.

 So many organizations we work with find themselves at the end of a history of purchasing technology they hoped would make them more secure, or possibly pursuing certifications they thought would do the trick.
 In the end, they have an appearance of being secure, but their true state of security is unimproved from where they started.
 Parameter Security works with clients from around the world to implement standards and protocols that actually protect companies’ clients and data.